SquareBracketAssociates/101-OOP/Chapters/Tests/Tests.md

 >>> 5 run, 5 passed, 0 failed, 0 errors
 ```

-#### Must I subclass TestCase?

-In JUnit you can build a TestSuite from an arbitrary class containing `test*`
-methods.
-In SUnit you can do the same but you will then have to create a suite
-by hand and your class will have to implement all the essential `TestCase`
-methods like `assert:`.
-We recommend, however, that you not try to do this.
-The framework is there: use it.

-### Defining a fixture
+### Reusing test context: Defining a fixture

-In the previous example, we defined the context in each test methods and it was a bit boring to
-duplicate all the logic in any tests.
+In the previous example, we defined the context in each test methods and it was a bit boring to duplicate all the logic in any tests.
 In fact SUnit proposes a solution to this.
+It lets you define a _fixture_, a state that will be reset and reinitialized before any test execution.

 #### Step 1: Define the class and context